 When you're looking for semester travel programs for college students, you'll run into a ton of different organizations out there.
-Some let you go abroad for 10 days, 1 month, a semester, six months, etc. And while you may think shorter trip would be your benefit, I'm such a fan of the adventure semester programs that let you experience the world for an entire semester.
+Some let you go abroad for 10 days, 1 month, a semester, six months, etc. And while you may think shorter trip would be your benefit, I'm such a fan of the adventure semester programs or study abroad semesters that let you experience the world for an entire semester.

 - A Little About ILP

 Why I Loved My Semesters Abroad

 How To Actually Make It Happen

 I'm so glad I found International Language Programs when I was researching study abroad and semester abroad programs.
 ILP is a non-profit based in Utah, USA who has decades of experience sending college-aged volunteers abroad for a semester of adventure.
 It's one of those "semester travel programs for college students" ... but totally unique in a few ways.

 You don't have to be a college student to volunteer with ILP, but we've had a few students count their ILP semester as a "semester off from college programs", get internship for their time abroad, or focus to make it more like a study abroad semester.

 Volunteers spend a whole semester living in a country, spending part of their time teaching English or helping in an orphanage, and exploring the rest of their time.
 You're only volunteering part-time, with weekends off + vacation days so you can get a lot of traveling in.
 It's a group-centric experience: plan on teaching, living, traveling, and exploring with a group of peers.

 Learn way more about ILP here (like who can volunteer, program costs, and when our semesters depart).

 What Countries Can You Go To For A Semester Overseas?